How to Get Rid of Bagworms & Spittle Bugs

-Bagworms feed on more than 120 plant species and are known to defoliate an entire tree if left untreated, so kudos to you for looking for looking for ways to get rid of bagworms!
+Bagworms and spittle bugs feed on more than 120 plant species and are known to defoliate an entire tree if left untreated, so kudos to you for looking for ways to get rid of these insects.

-Our soil scientists understand that your trees and shrubs would be costly to replace so we have complied the eight most frequently asked questions about bagworms so you can learn about these hungry little caterpillars and prevent them from eating through your investments.
+Our soil scientists understand that your trees and shrubs would be costly to replace, so we have compiled the most frequently asked questions about bagworms and spittle bugs so you can learn about these insects and prevent them from eating through your investments.

 What are bagworms?

 Bagworms (Thyridopteryx ephemeraeformis), also known as evergreen bagworms, are not worms at all—rather they are caterpillars that are known for their unique shelters.
 These insects spend the majority of their lives inside cocoon-like bags that are about 1.5 to 2 inches long.
 These bags are spun out of silk and strengthened using camouflaging bits of foliage, such as pine needles, twigs, leaves, or pieces of bark.

 Bagworms make 1.5 to 2-inch long spindle-shaped bags that can be seen hanging from twigs of trees and shrubs.
 Sometimes the bags are mistaken for pine cones or other plant structures.
 Don’t be fooled, these caterpillars feed on 120+ including yours.

 While the bagworm larvae are known to attack over 120 different types of trees, some of the preferred host plants include: